 Data are central to AI-augmented security models.
 A robust architecture requires mechanisms to collect diverse, high-quality data from various sources, such as network traffic logs, system activity, and user behavior.
-Preprocessing techniques, including normalization, anonymization, and feature extraction, are essential to ensure data consistency and security (Nguyen et al., 2019).
+Preprocessing techniques, including normalization, anonymization, and feature extraction, are essential to ensure data consistency and security [19].